Cereza: History

 Like Criolla Grande, Pais and the Spanish Mission grape that was widely in North and South America, ampelographers believe the grape was likely introduced to Argentina by early Spanish settlers.
 By the mid to late 20th century, Cereza, Criolla and Pais together accounted for more than a third of all grapevines planted in South America.
 The high yields and prolific nature of the vine contributed to its spread with around 40,000 hectares (100,000 acres) planted by the 1980s but since then its numbers have been slowly declining.
 By 2003, its numbers had dropped by nearly a quarter to 30,760 ha/76,000 acres.

 Wine regions

 The San Juan province where most plantings of Cereza are found.
 Below is the Mendoza province which also has some plantings.

-While the grape was once widely planted through Argentina, today it is mostly found in the San Juan province and eastern Mendoza region.
+While the grape was once widely planted throughout Argentina, today it is mostly found in the San Juan province and eastern Mendoza region.